sellisttg/AVP/readme.md

 We Setup and use continuous monitoring.
 Heartbeat tests conducted via Azure Application Insights.
 Tests are run every 5 minutes, email alerts are sent for each failure to the  administrators.
 [Evidence](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/q.1-continuous-monitoring-evidence.md)
 ###r.
 Deployed  their  software  in  an  open-source  container,  such  as  Docker (i.e., utilized  operating-system-level virtualization);
 ####We have deployed our software in an open-source Docker container.
 The Docker Instructions [here](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/ThunderstruckDockerDevelopmentInstallation.pdf) assume that you already have .NET Core 1.0.1, Git, a local MySQL DB using the [script](https://github.com/sellisttg/AVP/blob/master/AVP GitHub docs/Setup-script-for-local-db-AVP2017DB.sql), and Docker clients installed.
 We have included a "recipe" file [link](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/appsettings.Development.json) that would require the users credentials.
 The TrinityTG credentials used in our prototype appsettings.json file has been redacted from the public repository as a security precaution.
 ###s.
-Provided sufficient documentation to install and run their prototype on another machine; and
+Provided sufficient documentation to install and run their prototype on another machine
 ####This prototype application is depoyed as a web application that only requires a browswer to access.
 No locally installed software is needed.
 The server based installation and development assets are covered under r. above.
 The application url is [http://avpwebappui.azurewebsites.net/thunderstruck.html](http://avpwebappui.azurewebsites.net/thunderstruck.html).
 ###t.
 Prototype  and  underlying  platforms  used  to  create  and  run  the  prototype  are  openly  licensed and free of charge.
 ####In addition to each individual open-source license associated with item l. above, TrinityTG's prototype open-source license is [here](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/MITLicense.md)